Azure Synapse Writer

 Deploy an Azure Synapse instance.

-Optionally (strongly recommended by Microsoft), connect the Azure Synapse instance and the Azure Data Lake Storage Gen2 instance with an Azure Virtual Network (VNet).
+Optionally, connect the Azure Synapse instance and the Azure Blob Storage or Azure Data Lake Storage Gen2 instance with an Azure Virtual Network (VNet).
 See Impact of using VNet Service Endpoints with Azure storage, particularly the prerequisites and the instructions for creating a database master key.

 Create an Azure Synapse database scoped credential with the storage account name as the IDENTITY and the storage account access key as the SECRET.
 For example: